decentraland/adr/content/ADR-145-pick-realm-v2.md

 The logic from the Kernel side will be simple: it will filter out the catalysts having that value as false.

 On the other hand, the BFF will have a set of rules to calculate that value.
-The accepting users' field will be false if:
+The `accepting_users` field will be false if:
 - The max amount of users for the server is reached
 - The CPU is at 90% or higher
 - The memory usage is at 90% or higher